ethereum-optimism/optimism-tutorial/ecosystem/attestation-station/contract-access/README.md

    attestationProxy.address
    ```

-1. View the [attestation station contract on Optimism Goerli](https://goerli-optimism.etherscan.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77#internaltx) to see the new attestation.
+1. View the [attestation station contract on OP Goerli](https://goerli-optimism.etherscan.io/address/0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77#internaltx) to see the new attestation.
    Note that it is an *internal* transaction, because `AttestationStation` is called by a contract, `AttestationProxy`, rather than directly.
    Every transaction appears twice because `0xEE36eaaD94d1Cc1d0eccaDb55C38bFfB6Be06C77` is not the "real" AttestationStation contract, it is a proxy to enable upgrades.